-Experienced Minnesota Sexual Abuse Lawyers
+Experienced Sexual Abuse Victims’ Lawyers in Minnesota

 Whether occurring at the hands of a family member, a teacher or mentor, a caretaker, or even a complete stranger, sexual abuse has devastating effects on victims’ lives.
 Physical, emotional and psychological scars caused by sexual abuse can last a lifetime.
 According to RAINN (Rape, Abuse & Incest National Network), an American is sexually abused every 98 seconds.

 When the victims of sexual abuse are children or elderly adults, it becomes even more critical to bring their abusers to justice.
 These parties may be at a disadvantage to defend themselves—both physically and mentally—from the effects of sexual abuse.
 This may perpetuate a cycle that can wrought untold amounts of devastation that lasts for decades.
 Habitual sexual abuse is an unfortunate reality for as many as 9.2% of children and 1 in 10 elders each year.

 At Sand Law, we understand the importance of helping these victims find justice by taking the steps necessary to hold their abusers accountable for their actions.
 By understanding sexual abuse and how to pursue legal action against known abusers, we hope to make a positive impact on our community and the lives of our clients.